Pullusb/storytools-docs/docs/tutorial/tool-presets.md

 # Tool Presets

-> WIP Note : the tool presets are still work in progress and subject to changes

 ## What are tool presets ?

 In storyboard, you only need a handful of tools, with specific use.